OTA-Insight/bqwriter/README.md

 Note that this extra form of instrumentation is only applicable to a Streamer using the Storage API.
 The InsertAll- and Batch-driven Streamers do not provide any form of stats tracking.

+Please see also <https://github.com/googleapis/google-cloud-go/issues/5100#issuecomment-966461501> for more information on how you can hook up a built-in or your own system into the tracking system for any storage API driven streamer.

 ## Write Error handling